vechain/validator-hub/README.md

 1. The validator must be queued or active on Stargate Mainnet
 2. Logo is required
-3. The directory name under `/validators` must be the validator's master address
+3. The directory name under `/validators` must be the validator's master address in lowercase
 4. Short and simple descriptions
 5. Comply with directory & contents rules
 6. One validator per submission